Gatterhacker/Geo-Game/README.md

 # Group Project: Geography Game by MPQSASNA

 The Python program is an engaging geography game that challenges players to guess the capitals of various countries.
-With multiple difficulty levels, ranging from easy to hard, players can test their knowledge and improve their geographical awareness.
+With two difficulty levels, easy and hard, players can test their knowledge and improve their geographical awareness.
 Whether you're a beginner or an expert, this program offers an exciting opportunity to enhance your knowledge of world capitals and expand your understanding of global geography.
 Get ready to embark on a journey of discovery and test your skills in this captivating geography game!

 1. [ Group Project Members ](#memb)
 2. [ General Information ](#desc)